Jonathan Antoine

 Jonathan Antoine (born 13 January 1995) is an English classically-trained tenor.
 He rose to fame after appearing on the sixth series of Britain's Got Talent in 2012 as half of the classical duo Jonathan and Charlotte.
 He subsequently went solo and his debut album, Tenore, was released in the UK on 13 October 2014.
 His follow-up album, Believe, was released on 19 August 2016, and on 5 June 2020 he then released his third album Going the Distance.
+Jonathan co-authored two children’s books, Jonathan the Porcupine and Jonathan and the Magical Cape.

 Early life

 Antoine was born to John, a police inspector, and Tracy, a housewife, in Hainault, Essex.
-He has a younger sister, Charlotte.
+He has an older sister, Charlotte.

 At the age of 11, Antoine enrolled at West Hatch High School in Chigwell and met singing coach Jenny Ewington and head of music Ginette Brown.
 He said, "I started having lessons with Mrs Ewington and just took to it.
 It was so nurturing.
 She was inspirational and she became a fantastic friend."
 After Antoine's voice broke around the age of 13, Ewington selected "Bring Him Home" from Les Misérables for him to perform at the 2010 Stratford and East London Music Festival, where he was named the Young Musician of The Year.
 He sang "Ave Maria" at the Royal Festival Hall in London as part of the Rotary Youth Makes Music event in 2011.
 At 14, Antoine auditioned for a junior place at the four major music conservatories in London.
 After being accepted at all of them, he chose the Royal Academy of Music.
 At West Hatch, Brown encouraged him into concert singing to help him overcome his shyness.
 "Jonathan came into his own," she said.
 "All the students would see him and say that he was the boy with the incredible voice."